“I shall become a bat” – Unpacking the enduring appeal of Batman: Year One

 – Jim Gordon, Batman: Year One

-Indeed, as we’ll get into later, the future Gotham City Police Commissioner comes perilously close to upstaging his pointy-eared ally, and events largely unfold from his more grounded viewpoint, as he slowly comes to accept Batman’s vigilante methods.
-However, Miller never forgets whose name it is in the title, and scenes like Bruce’s quasi-spiritual decision to adopt his nocturnal persona or his reputation-forging clash with a corrupt SWAT team leave no doubt who the real focus of this tale really is.
+Indeed, the future Gotham City Police Commissioner comes perilously close to upstaging his pointy-eared ally, with events largely unfolding from his more grounded viewpoint as he slowly comes to accept Batman’s vigilante methods.
+Miller never forgets whose name is in the title, though, and scenes like Bruce’s quasi-spiritual decision to adopt his nocturnal persona or his reputation-forging clash with a corrupt SWAT team leave no doubt who the real focus of this tale really is.

 Even so, Year One is more than just the story of why an orphaned billionaire dedicates his life to fighting crime kitted out in a Halloween outfit.
-Instead, at its heart, it’s about two men – exceptional yet undeniably human – from different worlds and carrying their own emotional scars being brought together by their shared, incorruptible thirst for justice, and this is a key (and often overlooking) element of Batman: Year One’s abiding potency with readers.
+Instead, at its heart, it’s about two men – exceptional yet undeniably human – from different worlds brought together by their shared, incorruptible thirst for justice.
+This as much as anything is a key reason Batman: Year One’s abiding potency with readers.

 A creative team at the peak of its powers

-By contrast, Miller was in red-hot form in the 1980s.
-Batman: Year One followed his seminal run on Marvel Comics’ Daredevil, as well as smash-hit mini-series Ronin and the aforementioned Dark Knight Returns at DC Comics.
-Like those books, Year One represents the perfect fusion of Miller’s passions (in this case, pulp novels and noir cinema) and arch-melodrama with just the right amount of self-restraint – an almost instinctive understanding how far mainstream characters and storytelling conventions can be bent out of shape before they break and lose their appeal.
+But Miller was in red-hot form in the 1980s.
+Batman: Year One followed his seminal run on Marvel Comics’ Daredevil, as well as smash-hit miniseries Ronin and the aforementioned Dark Knight Returns at DC Comics.
+Like those books, Year One represents the perfect fusion of Miller’s passions (in this case, pulp novels and noir cinema) and arch-melodrama, along with just the right amount of self-restraint – an almost instinctive understanding how far mainstream characters can be bent out of shape before they break and lose their appeal.

-With his more flamboyant impulses as a writer in firmly in check, Miller is able to better channel his righteous fury over the crime running rampant in New York City in the 1980s into Year One’s narrative in a way that truly resonates.
+With his more flamboyant impulses as a writer firmly in check, Miller could better channel his righteous fury over the crime running rampant in New York City in the 1980s into Year One’s narrative in a way that truly resonates.
 Indeed, few comics (superhero or otherwise) before or since have so effectively captured the mood of the time in which they were conceived.

 “Ladies.
 Gentlemen.
 You have eaten well.
 You’ve eaten Gotham’s wealth.
 Its spirit.
 Your feast is nearly over.
 From this moment on… none of you are safe.”